AnumEssani/Assignment-2/assignment2.md

 # Execute:

 This function calls fetch with the endpoint for the move Surf, waits for the result to return, and then matches on the result.
 If everything went well: print the output.
 Else: print the error.

+# Main:

+task::block_on is a synchronous counterpart to task::spawn that starts an asynchronous operation, but blocks until it has finished.

+# Step 4: Extend it!
+Hey, you made it this far; congrats!